crim-ca/weaver/docs/source/processes.rst

 .. note::
     More capabilities beside ``filter``, ``sortBy``, etc. might be supported over time according to requirements established by multiple :term:`OGC` Testbed iterations.
-The |ogc-api-proc-part3|_ is still under development, and interactions with the various access points of |ogc-api-standards|_ remains to be evaluated.
+Also, different parameters will be supported depending on which remote :term:`API` gets interrogated to resolve the :term:`Collection` contents.
+The |ogc-api-proc-part3|_ is still under development, and interactions with the various access points of |ogc-api-standards|_ remains to be evaluated in detail to further explore interoperability concerns between all  :term:`API`implementations.

 To determine which *items* should be retrieved from the :term:`Collection`, whether they are obtained by
 |ogc-api-coverages|_, |ogc-api-features|_, |ogc-api-maps|_, |ogc-api-tiles|_, |stac-api-spec|_,